-Economic growth plays a crucial role in improving the health and wellbeing and living standards of our residents.
-We want to create the conditions for sustainable economic growth within the district and ensure that all residents can benefit as a result.

-We will actively contribute to the districts economic growth by supporting innovation and ensuring the district remains an attractive place to live and do business.
-We will work with partners and the business community to help align skills provision with current and future needs so that residents are able to access employment opportunities and businesses can thrive.

-What we heard from our residents, communities, businesses, members and stakeholders highlighted the following:
+Economic growth plays a for sustainable economic growth within the district residents can benefit as a the districts economic growth by supporting innovation and ensuring the district remains business community to help opportunities and businesses What we heard from our residents, communities, businesses, members and stakeholders highlighted the following:

-- The importance of having thriving town centres for socialising and business opportunities with a diverse and unique range of shops. - The need to encourage new businesses into our district. - The importance of helping existing businesses to thrive and be supported by our communities. - · The need to grow local employment opportunities including further training for adults taking account of future skills demand. - The need for good transport links to jobs including infrastructure and public transport. - The importance of developing local services and providing infrastructure when growing the district.
+- · The importance of having thriving town centres for socialising and business opportunities with a diverse and unique range of shops. - · The need to encourage new businesses into our district. - The importance of helping existing businesses to thrive and be supported by our communities. - · The need to grow local employment opportunities including further training for adults taking account of future skills demand. - The need for good transport links to jobs including infrastructure and public transport. - The importance of developing local services and providing infrastructure when growing the district.